Rokawoo/notes/University/CS380-ArtificialIntelligence/Week3.md

 - **Required for**: Graph search optimality
 - **Implication**: f-values never decrease along paths
 - **Result**: More efficient than just admissible

+**Consistency**: h(n) ≤ cost(n→n') + h(n').
+The heuristic can't suddenly jump up as you move - if you estimate "5 miles left to goal" and walk 1 mile closer, your new estimate must be ≤ 4 miles (not suddenly "8 miles left").
+This prevents the algorithm from second-guessing earlier decisions.

 ## Building Good Heuristics